Percodan Side Effects

 Applies to aspirin / oxycodone: oral tablet

-Along with its needed effects, aspirin / oxycodone may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, aspirin / oxycodone may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking aspirin / oxycodone:Incidence not known
+If any of the following side effects occur while taking aspirin / oxycodone, check with your doctor immediately:Incidence not known

 - Abdominal pain, cramping, or tenderness